philipce/nifty/README.md

 For anything else, feel free to open an issue!

-## Distribution

-If you want to statically link Nifty and all its dependencies (e.g. for distribution), follow the steps below...
-TODO: create guide; for now, [here's a post](http://stackoverflow.com/questions/36570497/compile-c-code-and-expose-it-to-swift-under-linux/) that may be helpful.
+We're also on Slack.
+If you want to join the conversation, let us know.

 ## License